summa-tx/relays/README.md

 the filter system may be upgraded to support more complex transaction descriptions.

 **Important**: All requests may be filled more than once.
-The handler should expect this situation.
-Setting a `spends` filter is NOT sufficient to prevent this, as long reorgs may cause a UTXO to be spend multiple times.
+Setting a `spends` filter is NOT sufficient to prevent this, as long reorgs may cause a UTXO to be spent multiple times.
+There is NO WAY to ensure that only a single proof is provided, so the handler should deal with multiple proofs gracefully.

 ### Misc Project Notes